 - Amy Howard's Clean Slate

-- Blue Taped
+- Blue Painter's Tape

-- Amy Howard's Lacquer spray paint I used Belize
+- Amy Howard's Lacquer spray paint (I used Belize)

 - Amy Howard's Bright Idea Clear Lacquer

-Remove the hardware
+Remove the Hardware

-Next, you will want to remove any hardware that can come off so you don't accidentally spray it.
-The base in the bottom (if you have a model like that) and any other knobs that may be removable.
-Put these somewhere you won't forget and try not to lose any pieces!
+Next, you will want to remove any hardware that can come off so you don't accidentally spray it with a coat of paint.
+The base in the bottom (if you have a model like that) and any other knobs and removable parts.
+Be sure to put these somewhere you won't forget and try not to lose any pieces!

 To achieve this I used this amazing Amy Howard Clean Slate refinisher.
-This cleaner was a cinch to use and removed all the grime from my Kitchen Aid before refinishing.
+This cleaner was a cinch to use and removed all the grime from my red mixer before refinishing.
 Just grab a cloth and wipe.
 No skills needed!

-Before spraying with color, you will definitely want to tape off any areas that should not be colored.
-For example, knobs that may not come off, cord, or any of the silver hardware pieces.
+For example, the metal strip, any knobs that may not come off, cord, or any of the silver hardware pieces.
 Just use painter's tape to do this.
 It will peel right off afterwards and won't leave any sticky residue behind.

 Now comes the fun part!
 I chose to use Amy Howard's At Home Lacquer spray paint in Belize.
-The trick with this spray paint is to apply very thin "dust" like coats to avoid any runs.
-The picture below is after one coat.
-I applied 6 more coats like this, letting each coat dry before applying the next.
+The trick with this spray paint is to apply very thin "dust" like coats of spray paint to avoid any runs.
+This will ensure a smooth professional looking finish.

-The Top Coat
+The Top Clear Coat

 I really loved how it turned out!
-It accents the colors in my kitchen beautifully.
-Instead of a bold mismatch I now have a cute pop of color, plus extra incentive to put my baking skills to work!
-Try it out and see for yourself.
-Refresh your Kitchen Aid and see how easy and simple it can be!
+It accents the color choices in my kitchen beautifully, especially my cute painted stools.
+Instead of a bold red that doesn't match, I now have a mixer with a cute pop of blue and it looks like a completely new appliance!
+Now I have some extra incentive to put my baking skills to work!